-Howes: Tech-savvy Israelis carve growing niche in global auto space
+Howes: Israeli savvy carves niche in global auto space

 Jerusalem – Don’t try to tell Amnon Shashua or his folks at Mobileye NV that there’s no auto industry in Israel.